UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 ## Assigning and revoking OpenStack permissions

+> [NOTE]
+    > This section is    only relevant for the OSP-10 Corsham Openstack;region 5.
+The URL for this region is https://cor00005.cni.ukcloud.com.
+For help adding and removingusers to Openstack Farnborough, region 6, and Corsham, region 5-2, please contact UKCloud support.

 To enable a user to work with an OpenStack project you must assign them permission to access the project.
 You can also revoke permission to remove a user's OpenStack access.

 To assign or revoke OpenStack permissions: